jsenv/jsenv-util/readme.md

 const exists = await fileExists(`/directory/file.js`)
 ```

-This function exists mostly to console.warn in case a file is missing.
+This function was designed to warn in case an important file is missing.

 — source code at [src/fileExists.js](./src/fileExists.js).